mongodb/docs/source/migrate-to-pymongo4.rst

   python -Wd -Werror <your application>

-.. note:: Not all deprecated features raise :exc:`DeprecationWarning` when used.
+.. note:: Not all deprecated features raise ``DeprecationWarning`` when used.
 See `Removed features with no migration path`_.

 MongoReplicaSetClient